Saikat-Chattoraj/Data_Visualisation/README.md

 4. #### `npm install express cors mongoose dotenv` on backend folder
 5. Connect to Mongo atlas and update the uri in the .env folder in root and backend folder.
 6. To provide easy access, the .env folder content is shared here.
 Please keep this confidential.
+ATLAS_URI = "mongodb+srv://saikat:RRI8563zxKuRmsq0@cluster0.xrpr0.mongodb.net/myFirstDatabase?retryWrites=true&w=majority"
-7. Run `npm run start` on both frontend and backend folder.
+8. Run `npm run start` on both frontend and backend folder.
-8. Wait for some time, click on the available options , the different plots will be displayed.
+9. Wait for some time, click on the available options , the different plots will be displayed.
-9. Note it takes time to fetch the data from database.
+10. Note it takes time to fetch the data from database.

 ## Available Scripts